 - dialing 911 from any campus phone,

 For non-emergencies or information, dial 607-255-1111 or pick up a Blue Light telephone.

 You can assist the Cornell Police by reporting suspicious activity immediately, making sure your room is locked when it’s unoccupied or when you’re sleeping, and never propping doors open.

 Blue Light telephones are located throughout campus and provide direct communication with the Cornell Police.
 If you need assistance, or in an emergency, pick up the receiver or push the button.
 Officers will know your location automatically and respond quickly.

 Annual Security Report

-The Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by Cornell University; and on public property within, or immediately adjacent to and accessible from, the campus.
+The Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Cornell University; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies and policy statements concerning campus security, such as policies concerning sexual assault, and other matters.
-You can obtain a copy of this report online or by contacting the Chief of Police (255-8945).
+You can obtain a copy of the Annual Security Report online or by contacting the Chief of Police (607-255-8945).

 The Annual Fire Safety Report includes fire safety information for each on-campus student housing facility including fire safety equipment, fire safety policies, and statistics concerning reported fires.
 The report also includes information about fire safety education and procedures related to fire reporting and evacuation.
-You may obtain a copy of this report online or by contacting Environmental Health and Safety (607) 255-8200.
+You may obtain a copy of the Annual Fire Safety Report online or by contacting Environmental Health and Safety 607-255-8200.